Contrasting Vintage Wine Estates (VWE) and The Competition

 Summary

-Vintage Wine Estates beats its competitors on 8 of the 12 factors compared.
+Vintage Wine Estates beats its rivals on 8 of the 12 factors compared.

 Vintage Wine Estates, Inc. produces and sells wines and craft spirits in the United States, Canada, and internationally.
 The company offers its products under the Layer Cake, Firesteed, Bar Dog, Middle Sister, Cherry Pie, Cartlidge & Browne, GAZE Wine Cocktails, Girard, Clos Pegase, Laetitia Vineyard and Winery, Swanson Vineyards, Kunde Family Winery, Viansa, and B.R.
 Cohn Winery.
 It also owns and operates hospitality facilities; and provides bottling, fulfillment, and storage services to other companies on a contract basis.
 The company was founded in 2019 and is headquartered in Incline Village, Nevada.